Gym Singapore: Memberships at Fitness First, True Fitness, Virgin Active, Pure Fitness, Amore Fitness

 A post shared by Virgin Active Singapore (@virginactivesg) on

-If you travel a lot (whether within Singapore or abroad), you will love it that Virgin Active memberships include free access to all five Virgin Active Clubs in Singapore, and unrestricted access to all other clubs located worldwide.
+Virgin Active caters to a particular group of people.
+If you travel around a lot (whether within Singapore or abroad), you will love that Virgin Active memberships include free access to all five Virgin Active Clubs in Singapore, and unrestricted access to all other clubs located worldwide.

-Outlets: 6 outlets at Holland Village, Raffles Place, Marina One, Tanjong Pagar, Paya Lebar and Duo Galleria.
-They also offer SkyPark Yoga at Marina Bay Sands.
+Outlets: 7 outlets at Holland Village, Raffles Place, Marina One, Tanjong Pagar, Paya Lebar, Duo Galleria, SkyPark Yoga at Marina Bay Sands

 Facilities: Steam room, ice room, Himalayan salt inhalation room, MMA zone, Sleep pods